jsrkr/jsrkr.github.io/old_index.md

 ## About Me

-I am a fourth-year PhD student in Economics at American University, Washington, DC.
-I work in applied microeconomics.
-My current research examines how the changing nature of work, and education shape labor markets.
-I also study effects of extreme weather events in developing countries.
+I am PhD candidate in Economics at American University, Washington, DC.
+My research interests lie in applied economics, with a focus on labor economics, development economics and public policy.
+In my research, I use econometric methods to analyze how telework exposure, digital infrastructure impact women empowerment.
+I also study how armed conflicts and extreme weather events influence labor market outcomes.

 ## Working Papers